 Young leaders tackle Climate Change

-Young leaders of the future from the Trafford College Group’s Altrincham, Stockport and Stretford campuses came together last week to address the serious issue of climate change.
+Young leaders of the future from Trafford College and Stockport College came together last week to address the serious issue of climate change.

 Students from the College’s youth social action groups including The Green College Assembly and the Equalities Council, along with student leaders, met with environmental guest speaker, Sam Evans.

-Mr Evans, author of the GMCA environment plan and Head of Natural Environment with the Greater Manchester Combined Authority, visited students as a result of their contribution to the ‘Make your Mark’ campaign in October, where the biggest issue identified for young people was the environment.
-Following the campaign, students are now preparing to present to scrutiny committees in Stockport and Trafford Council.
+Mr Evans, author of the Greater Manchester Combined Authority (GMCA) environment plan and Head of Natural Environment with the GMCA visited students as a result of their contribution to the ‘Make your Mark’ campaign in October, where the biggest issue identified for young people was the environmental.
+Following the campaign, students are now preparing to present to scrutiny committees in Stockport Council and Trafford Council.

 This recent talk has helped students gain the knowledge and information they require about the current plans in place to make Greater Manchester more environmentally friendly and reduce its carbon footprint, helping their planning and delivery of these important presentations.